AlainPlusPlus/SUPER-H-OS/README.md

 # Hackathon Simulator Game 2026
-A Hackathon simulator game Vibe coded for a two and a half day hackathon.
+A Hackathon simulator game vibe coded for a two and a half day hackathon.

 ## SUPER-H OS
 A Flask server has been implemented for API calls (NEEDS Phyton to run)